-£MONLOAD is a command used to control the amount of loader diagnostic information generated during loading operations.
-The command takes two parameters - monitor level and output.
-The first is mandatory and is a bit significant integer.
+#MONLOAD is a command used to control the amount of loader diagnostic information generated during loading operations.
+The command takes one parameter which is a bit significant integer.
 Currently the lowest 5 bits are meaningful:

 - 20 requests minimal loading information and some important but non-critical warnings. - 21 requests information on object files which are being loaded and unloaded.

 Also information on the location and layout of areas in loaded files and the module source language. - 22 requests information on names and locations of code and data entry points as they are loaded.
-Also information on common areas set up by the loader.

-- how aliases are handled, etc. 24 - requests information on which unsatisfied references are being made dynamic when LOADPARM MIN is set.
+Also information on COMMON areas set up by the loader. - 23 requests information from the loader search module on which entry points are being sought, which directories are being searched, how aliases are handled, etc. - 24 requests information on which unsatisfied references are being made dynamic when LOADPARM MIN is set.